 3.1.1.
 Data pre-processing

-Dynamic parameters, such as acceleration, v×apos or RPA, shall be determined with a speed signal of an accuracy of 0.1 % for all speed values above 3 km/h and a sampling frequency of 1 Hz.
+Dynamic parameters, such as acceleration, v×apos or RPA, shall be determined with a speed signal of an accuracy of 0.1 per cent for all speed values above 3 km/h and a sampling frequency of 1 Hz.
 Otherwise, acceleration shall be determined with an accuracy of 0.01 m/s2 and a sampling frequency of 1 Hz.
 In this case, a separate speed signal is required for v×apos and shall have an accuracy of at least 0.1 km/h.
 The speed trace shall form the basis for further calculations and binning as described in paragraphs 3.1.2. and 3.1.3.

 3.1.2.
 Calculation of distance, acceleration and (v×a)